New Ireland (island): Colonial period

-In 1616 the Dutch sailors Jacob Le Maire and Willem Schouten were the first Europeans to set foot on the island.
-Louis Antoine de Bougainville anchored here on 6 July 1768, eleven months after Philip Carteret.
+In 1616 the Dutch sailors Jacob Le Maire and Willem Schouten were the first Europeans to set foot on the island, but it was only recognized as part of an island separate from New Guinea by William Dampier in 1700.
+Philip Carteret recognized it as separate from New Britain (then New Pomerania) in 1767, and Louis Antoine de Bougainville anchored here eleven months later, on 6 July 1768.

 Whaling ships often called at the island in the 19th century, for water, wood and provisions.
 The first recorded whaler to visit was the Resource in 1799.
 Islanders sometimes served as crewmen on these vessels.
 The last known whaling visitor was the Belvedere in 1884.

 In the 1870s and 1880s, the Marquis de Rays, a French nobleman, attempted to establish a French colony on the island called New France.
 He sent four ill-fated expeditions to the island, the most famous of which caused the death of 123 settlers.

 From 1885 to 1914 New Ireland was a part of German New Guinea and bore the name Neumecklenburg.
 Germans managed several highly profitable copra plantations and built a road to transport the goods.
 This road is currently in service and is named the Boluminski Highway after the German administrator of German New Guinea, Franz Boluminski.
 After World War I, Neumecklenburg was renamed New Ireland and was controlled by Australia under a League of Nations mandate.
 In January 1942, during World War II, the island was captured by Japanese forces and was under their control.

 Ecology

 The island is part of two ecoregions.
 The New Britain–New Ireland lowland rain forests extend from sea level to 1000 meters elevation.
 The New Britain-New Ireland montane rain forests cover the mountains of New Ireland above 1000 meters elevation.

 Widespread deforestation and degradation of lowland rainforest is an issue on New Ireland and the other eastern islands of Papua New Guinea (New Britain, Bougainville Island) as well as on Papua New Guinea mainland.
 Nearly 60% of their forests are accessible to logging, and by 2002, 63% of the accessible forests had been deforested or degraded.

+The island hosts 8 endemic landbirds, some of these only rarely documented scientifically.
+An additional 18 near-endemic landbirds are shared only with the adjacent islands of New Britain and New Hanover Island.